 What the Health Account reimburses

-You can use your Health Account to pay for eligible out-of-pocket medical, prescription drug, mental health and substance abuse, dental and vision expenses.
+You can use your Health Account to pay for eligible out-of-pocket medical, prescription drug, mental health and substance use disorder, dental and vision expenses.
 For details, visit the IRS website and view IRS Publication 502, Medical and Dental Expenses.
 Or review the Anthem list of eligible expenses or the Kaiser list of eligible expenses.
 You can’t use your Health Account to pay for health care premiums, gym memberships and most cosmetic procedures.

 How many Health Account Credits you get each year